johnhoysa/boxcar/README.md

 Front matter is ...

 TO DO:
-Provide documentation on how to use YAML and JSON.
+add 'font' and 'image' folders to repo to allow npm run build to work Provide documentation on how to use YAML and JSON.
 Talk about creating a componenet library